How much does a funeral cost in South Australia? (2026 guide)

 South Australia has no mandatory pricing disclosure law.
 There is no equivalent of the NSW Funeral Information Standard.
 SA funeral directors are not required to publish pricing online.

 In our research, fewer SA funeral directors published itemised pricing compared to NSW, VIC, or QLD.
 National providers (Willed, Bare, Salvos) publish pricing covering SA, but local independent pricing requires direct inquiry.
+Cemetery fee schedules for major SA cemeteries were not publicly available at the time of writing either.

-Request quotes from national providers.
-Willed ($2,099), Bare ($2,599), and Salvos ($2,788 to $3,124) all operate in SA and publish pricing.
-Use these as a baseline when comparing local quotes.
+National provider pricing as a baseline.
+Willed ($2,099), Bare ($2,599), and Salvos ($2,788 to $3,124) operate in SA and publish pricing.
+These published figures give families a comparison point for local quotes.

-Use the bank funeral exception.
-Most major Australian banks will pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+The bank funeral exception.
+Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+See paying for the funeral before probate.

 Frequently asked questions